<?xml version="1.0" encoding="UTF-8"?>

 <image:image>

-<image:caption>View Photo Editing-Extreme Weather by Max Becherer-Visual Journalist/Photo Editor.</image:caption>
+<image:caption>View Photo Editing-Investigative Project, VA benefits abuse by Max Becherer-Visual Journalist/Photo Editor.</image:caption>

 </image:image>